Eddie & JoBo

 Ed Volkman and Joe "Bohannan" Colborn or more commonly known by their on-air names Eddie & JoBo, are radio personalities in Chicago, Illinois.
 The duo are best known for their 26-year run at WBBM-FM, known on-air as B96, for 24 years from 1984 to 2008.
 They were fired from B96 in 2008 and were hired by WLS-AM as Saturday night talk show hosts in 2010.
 On March 10, 2011, it was announced that the duo would be returning to the CBS Radio Chicago cluster as the morning show on the new 104.3 K-HITS starting March 14, 2011.
 It was announced on December 6, 2012, Eddie & JoBo had their last day on 104.3 KHiTs.
 Subsequently, the two enjoyed a brief stint at WLS-AM as weekend hosts, but have not worked together on-air since 2012.

-Eddie currently serves as the afternoon drive host on WSSR while JoBo has since retired from radio.
+Eddie is the son of Harry Volkman, a longtime meteorologist at Chicago television stations WBBM and WFLD.
+He currently serves as the afternoon drive host on WSSR while JoBo has since retired from radio.

 History

 Joe Bohannon first signed on at WBBM-FM, known on-air as B96, in 1984 hosting an evening show as "JoBo In Chicago".
 Ed Volkman started at B96 in 1986 hosting the morning show along with Karen Hand and Mike Elston.
 Elston left B96 in 1988 and Bohannon was moved to mornings along with Volkman and Hand; the creation of "Eddie & JoBo".

 The duo enjoyed success in the late 1980s and early 1990s.
-They invited their listeners, who they dubbed "The Worlds Most Dangerous Audience", to assist in pranks such as cold water wake-up calls, the daily Twinkie check, and mattress attacks.
+They invited their listeners, who they dubbed "The World's Most Dangerous Audience", to assist in pranks such as cold water wake-up calls, the daily Twinkie check, and mattress attacks.
 Eddie & JoBo rode a wave of success, but on May 10, 1994, they were fired in the aftermath of a multimillion-dollar defamation lawsuit filed against them by former WMAQ-TV News anchor Joan Esposito.
 Esposito sued Eddie & JoBo in 1993 after JoBo falsely aired a statement that she had been impregnated by a member of the Chicago Bulls.
 Esposito eventually won a public apology and $1 million.

 It was then that B96 decided to move the morning drive in a new direction, asking the listeners to “choose” the new morning drive in what was known as “The B96 Morning Show Open Auditions” which ran through the summer of 1994.
 Terry Jacobs and Bill Cody were chosen by the listeners to be the successors of Eddie & JoBo.
 However, very few people warmed up to “T.J. & Wild Bill” and the number of listeners dropped when compared to Eddie & JoBo's show.